-Whereas, every 24 seconds, a fire department in the United States responds to a fire somewhere in the nation, a fire occurs in a structure at the rate of one every 63 seconds, and a home fire occurs every 88 seconds.
+Whereas, every 23 seconds, a fire department in the United States responds to a fire somewhere in the nation.

-Whereas, home fires were responsible for 10,600 civilian injuries and 76% of these injuries in 2021 were also related to fires in the home.
+Whereas, fires nationally were responsible for 14,700 civilian injuries and 76% of these injuries in 2021 were also related to fires in the home.

-Whereas, an estimated $23 billion in property damage occurred as a result of fire in 2017.
+Whereas, an estimated $15.9 billion in property damage nationally occurred as a result of fire in 2021.

 Whereas, the fire service responds to a growing number of medical calls for service, surpassing 80% of total call volume in some jurisdictions.